sorilee/sorilee.github.io/_posts/notes/2020-07-22-maximal-non-overlapping-intervals.md

 6. Let $$S$$ be a natural number.[^2]
 An interval *in* $$S$$ shall mean an interval $$(i,j)$$ with $$j < S$$.

-[^1]: This restriction is of course unnecessary for this definition, but I have asserted it since infinite cases are irrelevant for our purposes.
+[^1]: This restriction is of course unnecessary for this definition itself, but I have asserted it since infinite cases are irrelevant for our purposes.

 **Problem.** Given a natural number $$S$$ and a non-empty finite set $$I$$ of *input* intervals in $$S$$, find a coverage-maximal set of non-overlapping intervals from $$I$$.